 - Re-designing due to unmanaged obsolete components

-There comes the point in time when a company realizes that their library situation is a nightmare.
-Some decide to look for that elusive full-time ‘librarian’ in the job market.
-Realistically, how many resumes contain the desired job description as a 'librarian?'
+There comes a point in time when a company realizes that its library situation is a nightmare.
+Some decide to look for that elusive full-time "librarian" in the job market.
+Realistically, how many resumes contain the desired job description as a "librarian"?
 A job applicant indicates their component library knowledge to enhance their resume.
 They want to be hired either as a PCB designer or engineer.
 Though a librarian's function is critical, this role is short of being a career path killer.
-A full-time librarian is not going to be able to hone their skills in design or PCB layout.
+A full-time librarian will not be able to hone their skills in design or PCB layout.

 Others may seek a third-party "bubblegum machine" solution.
 There are quite a few out there.
 These are websites that provide components upon request.
-These sites are automated, and they are WYSIWYG - what you see is what you get.
+These sites are automated and WYSIWYG - what you see is what you get.